FountainPenRevolution.com © All rights reserved. Shipping and Returns

 Step 4) Screw in the section.

-While continuing the hold the barrel vertically, screw the section half-way into the barrel.
+While continuing to the hold the barrel vertically, screw the section half-way into the barrel.

 Step 5) Prime the feed.